Carel Borchaert Voet

-Carel Borchaert Voet (1671, Zwolle – 1743, Dordrecht), was an 18th-century flower and insect painter from the Northern Netherlands.
+Carel Borchaert Voet (1671–1743) was an 18th-century flower and insect painter from the Dutch Republic.

 Biography

-According to the RKD he became a member of the Confrerie Pictura in the years 1692-1699.
+He was born in Zwolle.
+According to the RKD he became a member of the Confrerie Pictura in the years 1692–1699.
 He travelled to England in the service of Hans Willem Bentinck, count of Portland.
 He contributed to his Codex Bentingiana, a catalog of the flowers and insects in his garden called Bentingiana, that was later used as a source for Leonard Plukenet's Phytographia in 1692.

-He moved to Dordrecht in 1702 where he stayed.
+He moved to Dordrecht in 1702 where he stayed util his death in 1743.